 Blue Star Memorial Highway markers are erected to honor our brave service men and women.
 Each marker reads, “A tribute to the Armed Forces that have defended the United States of America” and they can be found in all 50 states.
-You will find four Blue Star Memorials in Jefferson City, located at
+You will find five Blue Star Memorials in Jefferson City, located at

 - Jefferson City National Cemetery